 2. He was a companion to St. Paul and traveled with him during the Caesarean and Roman persecutions and imprisonments.

 3. He was an educated physician whom St. Paul refers to as “Luke the Beloved Physician” (Col 4:14).

 4. He is the author of the Gospel that bears his name.
-It is dedicated to Theophilus, a convert to Christianity and possibly a Roman Aristocrat that financed Luke to write down his accounts.
-His target audience for the Gospel was Gentile Christians.
+It is dedicated to Theophilus.
+There are two theories on this name – first, he was a convert to Christianity and possibly a Roman Aristocrat that financed Luke to write down his accounts, and second, the name Theophilus means “Lover of God”, which could pertain to all those people love the Lord.
+St. Luke’s target audience for his Gospel was Gentile Christians.

 5. His authorship of the Gospel is affirmed by Tradition as well as by the Muratorian Canon, Tertullian, Origen, St. Irenaeus, St. Jerome, and St. Eusebius.

 6. The theme of his Gospel is a Universal Message of Salvation for all, not just the chosen people.
 This begins in Jerusalem and spreads throughout the world.